OfficeDev/Microsoft-Teams-Samples/samples/bot-sharepoint-file-viewer/nodejs/README.md

+---
+page_type: sample

+description: This sample demos a bot with capability to upload files to SharePoint site and same files can be viewed in Teams file viewer.

+products:
+- office-teams
+- office
+- office-365

+language(s):
+- nodejs

+extensions:

+contentType: samples

+createdDate: 16-11-2021 01:55:12
+---

 Using this Nodejs sample, a bot with capability to upload files to SharePoint site and same files can be viewed in Teams file viewer.

 ## Key features